desertwitch/treeball/README.md

 ### PERFORMANCE NOTES

 - Designed for efficiency with millions of files - streams I/O to avoid high memory usage and pressure.
-- Intelligently off-loads excess temporary data to disk-based locations in order to conserve system resources.
+- Intelligently off-loads temporary data to disk-based locations in order to conserve system resources.
-- `--tmpdir` allows full control over where temporary data is off-loaded to (if needed by the external sorting mechanism).
+- `--tmpdir` allows full control over where temporary data is off-loaded to.

 ### SECURITY, CONTRIBUTIONS, AND LICENSE